 - Health Professions Loan

 - Federal Student Loans

 - Private Loans

 - School of Dental Medicine Scholarships

 - Endowed Scholarships

 Financial Aid Applications

-Both the FAFSA and the Pitt Dental Financial Aid Application may be completed and submitted electronically.
-The application will be posted electronically at http://dental.pitt.edu for the incoming class, and posted on Box for continuing students.
+Both the FAFSA and the HPL Application, if applicable, may be completed and submitted electronically.
+The application will be posted electronically at Pitt Dental for the incoming class, and posted on Box for continuing students.